JuanMiGabarron/foreign_exchange_trades/README.md

 ```

 # Docker
+For the second, we need to have docker installed [here](https://docs.docker.com/engine/installation/#platform-support-matrix) you can download and start docker, I have installed [Docker for mac](https://docs.docker.com/docker-for-mac/install/#install-and-run-docker-for-mac) that's all we need.

-For the second, run the webapp into docker just run:
+When we have docker daemon running, just run:

 ```
 docker-compose build